mna/0value/posts/implementing lua coroutines in Go.md

 ## Go Your Own Way

 Let's think for a second about what is needed to implement a coroutine.
 Basically, when `resume()` is called, the caller blocks on this call until a matching `yield()` (or `return`, which is semantically equivalent to a final `yield()` before the coroutine dies) is called from within the coroutine.
 Similarly, a call to `yield()` from within the coroutine blocks its execution at this point until a call to `resume()` is made by the caller.
-Additionnally, values can be exchanged at these blocking points.
+Additionally, values can be exchanged at these meeting points.

 The Go Way to do this is with an [unbuffered channel][chan].
-It allows sending and receiving values, and when unbuffered, it blocks on receive until a value is available on the channel (or the channel is closed).
+It allows sending and receiving values, and when unbuffered, it blocks on receive until a value is available on the channel (or until the channel is closed).
 So let's build a Go implementation that yields an integer.
-It could look like this:
+The data structure could look like this:

 ``` go
 type *Coroutine struct {